heistp/irtt/README.md

 greater than 64 packets are lost in succession.

-Additionally, no received window is currently returned for upstream late packets.
+Additionally, no received window is currently returned for upstream late (out-of-order) packets.
 However, the current received window **is** updated if the late packet is within the previous 64 packets, and this updated window **may** be returned with a subsequent packet.
-An additional server optimization could be added later to maintain a larger internal received window to increase accuracy in the face of upstream out-of-order packets, but so far this optimization has not shown to be necessary.
-High numbers of late (out-of-order) packets typically indicate an undesirable network condition that should be corrected before other tests are conducted.
+An additional server optimization could be added later to maintain a larger internal received window to increase accuracy in the face of upstream late packets, but so far this optimization has not shown to be necessary.
+High numbers of late packets typically indicate an undesirable network condition that should be corrected before other tests are conducted.